Duzd-sar-nizad nask: Topics

-The legal topics discussed in the Duzd-sar-nizad derived from the pre-Sasanian time, but some of its harsher elements may have been mitigated during the Sasanian period.
+The legal topics discussed in the Duzd-sar-nizad derived from the pre-Sasanian time, but some of its harsher elements may have been mitigated during the Sasanian Empire.
 Like the other legal nasks, the Duzd-sar-nizad covered a wide range of judicial topics.
 The first section, described in Denkard 8.21, covered topics involving thieves and robbers.
 The second section, described in Denkard 8.22, covered family law (Amēxtag).
 The third section is described in Denkard 8.23.
 It was known as the "Shepherd's dog code" (Pasušhōrwestān) and covered the rights and duties of shepherd's dogs.
 The fourth section was described in Denkard 8.24.
 It was called the "draft-animal code" (Stōrestān) and covered penalties for harming draft animals and cattle.
 The fifth section was described in Denkard 8.25.
 It was called the "Value code" (Arzestān) and covered the value of different kind of properties.
 The sixth section was described in Denkard 8.26.
 It was called the "Warrior code" (Artēštārestān) and covered a wide range of topics concerning the rules during armend conflicts.
 Finally, the last section was described in Denkard 8.27.
 It was called the "Miscellany" (Amēxtag) and consequently covered a diverse range of topics like guarding fire, grooming horses, wearing garments or forms of ownership.